blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 3. SHOPPING CART

-TC-P-006 Verify that Add one item operation is available
+TC-P-006 Verify that the user can add one item to the cart

 Module: Shopping Cart